catlogy1-new/The-truth-behind-Aphex-Twin-s-first-visit-to-Japan/README.md

 - This documentation relies exclusively on verifiable primary materials.
 No secondary recollections or unconfirmed bootlegs.

- -Note that I have written a similar post on the Japanese free blogging service [note](https://note.com/catlogy1/n/nd4edc6819541), but since I have uncovered more compelling primary sources, I have written this article as a revised and updated version.
+ - Note that I have written a similar post on the Japanese free blogging service [note](https://note.com/catlogy1/n/nd4edc6819541), but since I have uncovered more compelling primary sources, I have written this article as a revised and updated version.
 Also, this is the official mirror of the code snippet from my Dev.to article.
 That's because it's a highly valuable piece of research that corrects a 29-year-old misconception in music history.
 For more information about Dev.to, please click here::[Proof of Aphex Twin's first-ever Japan tour schedule, which had been lost to music history for 29 years](https://dev.to/nekogaku/the-real-first-aphex-twin-live-pa-show-in-japan-osaka-bayside-jenny-january-30-1997-2533)

 *May 5, 2026, from Japan.*